 – Lee Friedlander

-Driven similarly by the deeply personal, Santanu Chakraborty’s much-acclaimed photographic series, Death and Deliverance in Kolkata, is threaded by a narrative of time, space and non-intersecting, but interplaying, lives.
+Driven similarly by the deeply personal, Santanu Chakraborty’s photographic series, Death and Deliverance in Kolkata, is threaded by a narrative of time, space and non-intersecting, but interplaying, lives.

 The night comes alive in Chakroborty’s images, as does the Ganga — and his documentation of the people and objects that thrive and unravel in its proximity and its embrace, is a touching tale of human triumph and tragedy.
 Much as his title suggests, this series pushes us towards a dual vision: of love and loss, courage and fear, hope and despair, life and death.